New to Practicing Yoga? Here’s Everything You Need to Get Started

 When to Consult a Doctor

-When you’re “doing poses that require a great deal of strength, and [you’re] not able to support them, you over-stress other muscles that need to compensate,” says Danielle Diamond, a long-time yoga instructor and creator of Xen Strength Yoga in Palm Beach Gardens, Florida.
-If you think you’ve injured yourself, stop what you’re doing right away and rest, then ice the injury if there’s swelling, says Diamond.
+Yoga can get progressively more challenging as you build out your practice.
+If you push yourself beyond your body’s limits, that’s when injuries can happen.
+When you’re “doing poses that require a great deal of strength, and [you’re] not able to support them, you overstress other muscles that need to compensate,” said Danielle Diamond, long-time yoga instructor and creator of Xen Strength Yoga in Palm Beach Gardens, Florida.
+If you think you’ve injured yourself, Diamond said to immediately stop what you’re doing and rest first, then ice the injury if there’s swelling.

 The Fundamental Yoga Props